 To facilitate this, I always tell my children that I am not the answer key.

-Using my example of square numbers, I allowed children time to struggle and wrestle with my question without giving providing an answer or giving hints.
-Instead, I questioned to unpick understanding at the beginning of the lesson and brought together ideas during a whole class discussion.
+Using my example of square numbers, I allowed children time to struggle and wrestle with my question without providing an answer or giving hints.
+Instead, I questioned to unpick understanding at the beginning of the lesson and brought together mathematical ideas during a whole class discussion.

 After a short discussion on how children might show or visualize a square number we began to show a model using arrays, like below:

 The children working at greater depth were encouraged to consider cubed numbers and show how they might be represented using multi-link cubes without any input from me.
 This made sure links were made between mathematical knowledge, mathematical vocabulary, and learning.

 Use ‘sometimes, always, never’ classroom activities

 A ‘sometimes, always, never’ activity is another great way to foster reasoning and problem-solving skills.
 Take the image below:

 Here, children are first required to sort the statement into always, sometimes or never being true.
 The next day, they are moved on to the lesson with the title phrased as a question.
 So Not ‘to identify patterns’, but ‘how does this pattern work?’ with a pattern already presented on the board.